+Sullivan came up with a delightful bit of business that reinforces the bizarre nature of this twisted triangle.
+He has directed Mahoney to sit in a chair, tucking his leg under him as a young girl would.
+Pain is instant, and he promptly pops out of the chair in arthritic agony.
 "It's my favorite moment in the show," Mahoney admitted with unabashed glee.
 "I know that's a flat-out laugh that I'm going to get so I really look forward to it every evening, sitting down like that and suddenly realizing that my bones just won't take it anymore."

 The part does have its pitfalls, he said.
 "I'd seen the play about 12 years ago in Chicago — with Mike Nussbaum as the old man — and I always thought, 'Oh, I'd love to do that part one day.
 It looks a lot of fun.'
 The only difficult part was not going overboard with it, not making it too campy.
 I tried to make the character as real as possible."

 No small achievement given the situation.
 Alec Guinness was originally announced to do the role in the movie version but bowed out at the last minute, giving the late Sydney Walker the role of his lifetime.
 Walker had done the part on tour.
 Barnard Hughes originated it Off-Broadway with Alec Baldwin and on Broadway with Timothy Hutton.
-A Steppenwolf staple from Chicago, Mahoney doesn't do a lot of theatre outside of The Second City, but, when he does, he can come away with a Tony (The House of Blue Leaves in 1986).
+A Steppenwolf staple from Chicago, Mahoney doesn't do a lot of theatre outside of The Second City, but, when he does, he can come away with a Tony ( The House of Blue Leaves in 1986).
 His high-profile comes from 11 years of TV's "Frasier," and he's happy to find his two sons from that show working on the New York stage at the same time that he is: Kelsey Grammer in My Fair Lady and David Hyde Pierce in Curtains.